Meredith Peruzzi: Career

-Her museum interests lie in making museums more Deaf-friendly, particularly in the areas of music- and sound-themed exhibits.
+Peruzzi's museum interests lie in making museums more Deaf-friendly, particularly in the areas of music- and sound-themed exhibits.
 She also wants museums to alter their relationship with tech-based accessibility, engaging in dialogue with disabled people so that museums can go beyond basic ADA compliance when providing exhibits, displays and interactive opportunities.

-Under her leadership the museum changed its name from the Gallaudet University Museum to the National Deaf Life Museum, showcasing the history of the Deaf community as well as Gallaudet.
-She created and curated an exhibit at NDLM about Gallaudet history entitled Gallaudet at 150 and Beyond.
+Upon leaving Gallaudet, Peruzzi founded Echo Spark Consulting, providing museology consulting services within the deaf community, and accessibility consulting within the museum community.

+At the 12th annual Deaf History International Conference (DHI) in Ghent, Belgium, Peruzzi was elected as the DHI Vice President.